-GENERAL ASSEMBLY OF NORTH CAROLINA
+GENERAL ASSEMBLY OF NORTH CAROLINA SESSION 1999

-SESSION 1999

-S 3

-SENATE BILL 881 Judiciary I Committee Substitute Adopted 6/2/99 Third Edition Engrossed 6/16/99
+SENATE BILL 881 RATIFIED BILL

-Short Title: Campaign Reform Act of 1999.
-(Publ ic) Sponsors: Referred to: April 13, 1999 A BILL TO BE ENTITLED AN ACT TO ESTABLISH THE CAMPAIGN REFORM ACT OF 1999.
-The General Assembly of North Carolina enacts: Section 1.
+AN ACT TO ESTABLISH THE CAMPAIGN REFORM ACT OF 1999.

+The General Assembly of North Carolina enacts:

+Section 1.
 This act shall be called "The Campaign Reform Act of 1999." - STAND BY YOUR AD.

-Section 2.(a) Article 22A of Chapter 163 of the General Statutes is amended adding a new Part to read: "PART 1A.
-DISCLOSURE REQUIREMENTS FOR MEDIA" by ADVERTISEMENTS. "§ 163-278.39.
-Basic disclosure requirements for all political campai σn advertisements. (a) Basic Requirements. - It shall be unlawful for any sponsor to sponsor advertisement in the print media or on radio or television that constitutes an expendituor contribution required to be disclosed under this Article unless all the following conditions are met: an ure organization, political action committee, referendum committee,
+Section 2.(a) Article 22A of Chapter 163 of the General Statutes is amended by adding a new Part to read:

+'PART 1A.
+DISCLOSURE REQUIREMENTS FOR MEDIA ADVERTISEMENTS.

+"§ 163-278.39.
+Basic disclosure requirements for all political campaign advertisements.

+- (a) Basic Requirements.
+It shall be unlawful for any sponsor to sponsor an advertisement in the print media or on radio or television that constitutes an expenditure or contribution required to be disclosed under this Article unless all the following conditions are met:

-- individual, or other sponsor].'
-In television advertisements, this disclosure shall be made by visual legend. - (2) The name used in the labeling required in subdivision (1) of this subsection is the name that appears on the statement of organization as required in G.S.
-163-278.7(b)(1). - (3) The sponsor states in the advertisement its position for or against the candidate, provided that this subdivision applies only if the advertisement supports or opposes the nomination or election of one or more clearly identified candidates. - (4) The sponsor states in the advertisement its position for or against a ballot measure, provided that this subdivision applies only if the advertisement is made for or against a ballot measure. - In a print media advertisement supporting or opposing the nomination or election of one or more clearly identified candidates, the sponsor states whether it is authorized by a candidate.
+- (2) The name used in the labeling required in subdivision (1) of this subsection is the name that appears on the statement of organization as required in G.S.
+163-278.7(b)(1).
+(3) The sponsor states in the advertisement its position for or against the - (3) The sponsor states in the advertisement its position for or against the candidate, provided that this subdivision applies only if the advertisement supports or opposes the nomination or election of one or more clearly identified candidates. - (4) The sponsor states in the advertisement its position for or against a ballot measure, provided that this subdivision applies only if the advertisement is made for or against a ballot measure. - In a print media advertisement supporting or opposing the nomination or election of one or more clearly identified candidates, the sponsor states whether it is authorized by a candidate.
 The visual legend in the advertisement shall state either 'Authorized by [name of candidate], candidate for [name of office]' or 'Not authorized by a candidate.'
-This subdivision does not apply if the sponsor of the advertisement is the candidate the advertisement supports or that candidate's campaign committee. - (6) In a print media advertisement that is not an independent expenditure and that identifies a candidate the sponsor is opposing, the sponsor discloses in the advertisement the name of the candidate who is intended to benefit from the advertisement.
+This subdivision does not apply if the sponsor of the advertisement is the candidate the advertisement supports or that candidate's campaign committee. - (6) In a print media advertisement that identifies a candidate the sponsor is opposing, the sponsor discloses in the advertisement the name of the candidate who is intended to benefit from the advertisement.
+This subdivision applies only when the sponsor coordinates or consults about the advertisement or the expenditure for it with the candidate who is intended to benefit.